MiRitter87/trading-cockpit-frontend/README.md

 The statistics view provides the number of advancing and decline stocks for each trading day as well as the advance / decline differential.

-The charts view displays a chart of the cumulative advance/decline number.
+The charts view provides the following charts.

+- The cumulative advance/decline number for the overall database as well as selected lists
+- The percentage of instruments above the SMA(50) for the overall database as well as selected lists
+- A candlestick chart with annotations for Distribution Days for ETFs, sectors and industry groups

 ## Technology